Loading

-Case Study · Wawayanda, New York (Orange County)
+Case File · Wawayanda, New York (Orange County)

 Amazon proposed one of the largest distribution centers on the East Coast — 3.2 million SF in Wawayanda, NY.
 The building would be 103 feet tall.
 The zoning code allowed 65.
 The ZBA voted unanimously to deny the height variance in June 2025.

-RealClear AI would have scored this site 35/100 and flagged the 58% height exceedance before the first entitlement dollar was committed.
+Cited site read: 35/100 and flagged the 58% height exceedance before the first entitlement dollar was committed.

 $607M